 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)

 - Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!